-Are you going to visit Puerto Jiménez (Costa Rica) and you wonder what to do, which are the best beaches and where you can go snorkeling?
+Are you traveling to Puerto Jiménez (Costa Rica) and wondering what to do, what its beaches are like, which are the best places to visit, and where you can go snorkeling?

-👉 I’ll tell you what to visit in Puerto Jiménez, where to stay, how to get there and what to see during your stay
+In this guide, I will tell you what to visit in Puerto Jiménez, which tours are most recommended, HOW TO GET TO PUERTO JIMÉNEZ and what to see during your stay.

 Puerto Jimenez in Golfo Dulce (Costa Rica)